microsoft/vscode-docs/docs/python/editing.md

 ## Formatting

-The Python extension supports source code formatting using either autopep8 (the default) or yapf.
+The Python extension supports source code formatting using either autopep8 (the default), black, or yapf.

 ### General formatting settings